Baucau Municipality: Demographics

 Besides the national official languages of Tetum and Portuguese, most of the inhabitants speak the Papuan language Makasae.
 While most of the inhabitants are Roman Catholics, a few Muslims also live there.

 Economy

-Baucau has the most highly developed agriculture in East Timor.
+Baucau has the most highly developed agriculture in Timor-Leste.
 Besides the staples rice and corn, Baucau produces beans, peanuts, sweet potatoes, copra, candlenut and manioc.
 It also raises buffalo and goats.
 A shortage of transportation links and the unpredictability of energy availability stymie the development of emerging industries.

 Infrastructure

 Baucau has the country's longest airport runway, in Cakung Airport, as currently, Dili's Nicolau Lobato International Airport can only serve small airliners like the Boeing 737.
 The airport is located six km from the city of Baucau.
 It served as the country's principal airport before the Indonesian invasion in 1975, when it was taken over by the Indonesian military.
 Bucoli, a village with symbolic role in the East Timorese resistance movement, is located in the subdistrict of Baucau.